ya3raj/dot-gitty/README.md

 ## For list of Urls
 python script.py ~/root/domains.txt -v

+Made For Educational Purpose Only.
+Use at your own risk.

 ## Make sure you use the -v command or else you will see an empty terminal!!!